boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 The CPU flame is almost the same width as the disk access.
 This is an excellent result from where it started.
 It also means `scc` is getting to the point where there is little reason to investigate additional CPU savings (I will still take them if they come up of course!).

 The big question though.
-With all the above is `scc` able to pick the performance that `tokei`, `loc` and `polyglot` are throwing down?
+With all of the above tweaks is `scc` able to pick the performance that `tokei`, `loc` and `polyglot` are throwing down?

 ### Benchmarks